Pan | National Role Conception and Neoclassical Realism | Buch | 978-1-041-05234-0 | sack.de

 ISBN: 978-1-041-05234-0

-Despite China’s alignment with Russia being one of the most significant factors shaping the international order, the dynamics of their historic relationships and, more importantly, the sources of China’s alignment policy remain under-explored.
-In National Role Conception and Neoclassical Realism: A Synthetic Exploration into the Sino-Soviet Alignment, Guangyi Pan investigates this question by analysing the changes in China’s national role conception from a cross-level perspective.
+Despite China’s alignment with Russia being one of the most significant factors shaping the international order, the dynamics of their historic relationships and, more importantly, the sources of China’s alignment policy remain underexplored.
+In this book, National Role Conception and Neoclassical Realism, a synthetic exploration into the Sino-Soviet alignment, Guangyi Pan investigates this question by analysing the changes in China’s national role conception from a cross-level perspective.

-Aimed primarily for scholars whose research fields include International Relations theory, the Cold War history and politics of China, National Role Conception and Neoclassical Realism may also be of interest foreign policymakers, students, and political history enthusiasts.
+Aimed primarily at scholars whose research fields include international relations theory, the Cold War history and politics of China, National Role Conception and Neoclassical Realism may also be of interest to foreign policymakers, students and political history enthusiasts.

 Pan National Role Conception and Neoclassical Realism jetzt bestellen!